tlricherson/DataOutOfTheBox/ReadMe.md

 * Visit Trevor Hogan's site on [Tactile Data](http://tactiledata.net/) to see a variety of data physicalization ideas in action.
 * See how [GM Is Saving Cash Using Legos As A Data Viz Tool](https://www.fastcompany.com/1669468/how-gm-is-saving-cash-using-legos-as-a-data-viz-tool).
 * Moritz Stefaner has been leading the [Data Cuisine](http://data-cuisine.net/) project over several years.
+* "The sound of salmon can be used to understand their migration.
+The soundtrack to [this video](https://www.youtube.com/watch?v=bhpHi8TOryY) is the detailed movement of 45 juvenile salmon from the Snake River as they make their way to the ocean.
+It is scientific data turned to sound.
+Can you hear the movement of the population downstream to the ocean?"